 If you are a sports cyclist, and especially if you are into competition cycling or a professional, then you’ll be a lot more sensitive to variations in handlebar height.

 We could say that dialing in perfect handlebar height is essential even.
 Even a minor adjustment up or down makes a difference.

 The bike we use for the headset demo below, for example, increased stack height by 5mm, causing the handling to be slightly (ever-so-slightly) less responsive and “top heavy” since the cyclist Center of Mass had been raised.

 Handlebar height, of course, depends on stem height.
 Stem length is a crucial comfort factor, but we won’t get into that here.

 HISTORY OF BIKE STEMS AND BIKE HEADSET SPACERS

 It’s a history of forks as much as the other components.
 The threadless “revolution” produced forks with steerers of equal length.
 You decide your handlebar height, then cut the steerer to fit.

-In the (increasingly distant) past bikes sported a quill, or threaded, stem, a setup that’s still around on cheaper “classic” bikes, or even the odd super-expensive edition.
+In the (increasingly distant) past bikes sported a quill, or threaded, stem, that worked with a threaded headset.
+This setup is still around on cheaper “classic” bikes, or even the odd super-expensive edition.

 The fork steerer fits up into the head tube without projecting past the headset.
 Ball bearings sit inside pressed-in cups at the top and bottom of the head tube.